If your chickens have worms, it can seriously derail their egg laying.

 Pumpkin seeds are a popular folk remedy for preventing and curing worms, although it’s not really been studied in chickens.

-There was one study done in mice that showed extracts from pumpkin seeds reduced the worm load when fed in 8 grams of pumpkin per 1 kg of animal weight.
+There was one study done in mice that showed extracts from pumpkin seeds reduced the worm load when fed 8 grams of pumpkin per 1 kg of animal weight.

-There’s also been studies that showed pumpkin seed oil is good for the urinary tract in humans and might help against tapeworms.
+There have also been studies that showed pumpkin seed oil is good for the urinary tract in humans and might help against tapeworms.

 At a bare minimum, chickens love pumpkin seeds, so they’ll enjoy gobbling them down.
 It’s also important to note that an all-seed diet can cause Vitamin A deficiency, which might cause bumblefoot, so don’t only feed your chickens seeds.

 The other main ingredient in this recipe, the cayenne pepper, has long been purported to help humans and animals get rid of worms.
 The reasoning behind it is that the worms don’t like a chemical constituent in peppers – Capsaicin – and it causes them to detach from their hosts, and chickens can then poop the worms out.
-This breaks the lifecycle of the worms.
+This breaks the life-cycle of the worms.

 Again, evidence it works to expel worms in chickens is limited, although it has been studied in rats.

-During the middle ages, it was the go-to cure because worms find the herb bitter, and choose to not stick around.
+During the Middle Ages, it was the go-to cure because worms find the herb bitter, and choose to not stick around.

 It’s also the “active ingredient” in some herbal wormers you’ll find on the market.